bswck/oneliners/README.md

 - [ ] A HTTP server serving static files from a directory.

 ## 🥶 Hard
-- [ ] A CLI Flask app serving HTML documents rendered from Jinja2 templates.
+- [ ] A CLI Flask app serving HTML documents rendered from Jinja2 templates in a directory, with a YAML configuration for the template context.

+## 🚀 Ambitious
+- [ ] A basic TUI calculator.
+- [ ] A basic text editor.